 While Brown received two transplants, the London patient received only one.
 Additionally, Brown experienced severe graft-versus-host disease, while the London Patient had only a mild, grade 1 case of the condition, which was localized in his gut.
 Specifically, he experienced fever and gastrointestinal symptoms 77 days after his stem cell transplant.

 While he was receiving chemotherapy, the London Patient’s ARV regimen was switched to Tivicay (dolutegravir) plus Truvada (tenofovir disoproxil fumarate/emtricitabine).
-Then, after he developed mutations that confer resistance to the two components of Truvada (known as K65R and M184V) during a short period when his viral load was detectable—he had a five-day ARV treatment interruption in 2015—he was put on Juluca (dolutegravir/rilpivirine) plus Epivir (lamivudine).
+Then, after he developed mutations that confer resistance to the two components of Truvada (known as K65R and M184V) during a short period when his viral load was detectable—he had a five-day ARV treatment interruption in 2015—he was put on dolutegravir and rilpivirine (the drugs in Juluca) plus Epivir (lamivudine).

 In September 2017, 16 months following his stem cell transplant, the London Patient went off his ARV regimen.
 He received weekly viral load monitoring for the first three months after stopping HIV treatment and monthly thereafter.
 A viral test that has a threshold of 1 copy of the virus per milliliter in peripheral CD4 cells has remained undetectable for 18 months.
 Extremely sensitive tests have not detected signs of the virus in his body.

 Researchers drew CD4 cells from his body and found that CCR5-tropic HIV could not infect his cells but that CXCR4-tropic virus could.
 (The man had CCR5-tropic virus prior to his cancer treatment.)

 Like Brown, the British man was successfully treated for his cancer.

 HIV antibodies have declined in the London Patient, following a similar pattern previously seen in Brown’s case.